ict-cloud/pikchrmirror/README.md

-# pikchrmirror
+# PikchrMirror
-Pikchr Editor with preview written in Rust
+Pikchr Editor with preview written in Rust.